Republicans needed a midterms miracle. Could Brett Kavanaugh be it?

 In a new NPR/PBS NewsHour/Marist poll, Republicans had closed a 10-point enthusiasm deficit with Democrats in July, which is down to just 2 points now.
 In July, 78% of Democrats and 68% of Republicans said the November elections were "very important."
 Now, 80% of Democrats say the same while 78% of Republicans do too.

 That same poll shows that the Democratic edge on the generic ballot question -- if the election were held today would you vote for the Democratic or Republican candidate in your district -- has been cut in half (from 12 points to 6) between mid-September and now.
+Now, this poll was conducted entirely in one night, so it may not be completely representative of public opinion.

-A new Quinnipiac poll suggests a similar surge in Republican enthusiasm.
-In mid-September, Democrats had a 14-point lead in the generic ballot.
-That edge is now down to 7 points in a survey released earlier this week.
+But it's not the only one showing a surge of GOP excitement.
+A new Quinnipiac poll released earlier this week showed that a 14-point lead Democrats had in the generic ballot in mid-September is now down to 7 points.

 "The numbers suggest the big blue wave may have lost some of its momentum as House races tighten," concluded assistant director of the Q poll Tim Malloy.

-Note: UPDATE: This story has been updated to make clear that the NPR/PBS poll is a one-night poll.